 “I have been fortunate to be able to coach with Bryan Bossard for the last four years,” said Susan.
 “He was a friend before we began to work together.
 He is a strong family man, and in returning to Delaware things become much simpler for Bryan, his wife Kimber, and their two sons.
 He is a very good fundamental coach.
 His offensive knowledge is the result of a combination of his experiences at a variety of programs utilizing multiple schemes.
 He will be a positive role model for his players both on and off the field and will be an important component of Dave Brock's effort to bring championship football back to the special place that is the University of Delaware.”

-Bossard brings with him nearly 25 years of experience coaching at the NCAA Division I Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS) levels.
+Bossard brings 25 years of experience coaching at the NCAA Division I Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS) levels.

 “I’m very excited that Coach Brock has invited me and my family back to the staff,” said Bossard.
 “Even though I have been gone for 10 years, I’ve always loved Delaware.
 The opportunity to return to my alma mater was something I couldn’t pass up.
 I’ve known Coach Brock for a long time and have always respected him as a coach, a recruiter, and as a person.
 I love what he is doing and I’m excited about where he is taking this program.
 I can’t wait to get going and do whatever I can to help achieve that goal.”